wiredtiger/wiredtiger/src/docs/rts-new.md

 Dry-run mode is a way of running RTS without making any changes to on-disk or in-memory data structures, including the history store.
-It uses the same code as "normal" RTS wherever possible, making it ideal for checking what RTS would do on a given system, without disturbing it.
-One limitation is that it stills needs to take the same locks as real RTS, so the system must still be quiescent.
+It uses the same code as normal RTS wherever possible, making it ideal for checking what RTS would do on a given system, without disturbing it.
+One limitation is that it still needs to take the same locks as real RTS, so the system must still be quiescent.

-Dry-run mode does not, however, increment all of the same statistics as "normal" RTS.
+Dry-run mode does not, however, increment all of the same statistics as normal RTS.
 As a rule, it only updates statistics that reflect what it's doing.
 For example, it will increment statistics about the number of trees and pages visited, but it will not change any statistics about the number of updates aborted (since it is doing real work visiting pages, but it isn't aborting any unstable updates).

-Dry-run mode will cause similar cache pressure to the real thing, since it must visit the same trees and pages.
-There is a slight difference around eviction though, since it will not mark ny pages as dirty, meaning eviction should have a much easier time cleaning up after a dry run.
+Dry-run mode will cause similar cache pressure to the normal RTS, since it must visit the same trees and pages.
+There is a slight difference around eviction though, since it will not mark any pages as dirty, meaning eviction should have a much easier time cleaning up after a dry run.

-# `rollback_to_stable_one`
+# RTS for a single table

 There is an internal form of rollback to stable which can operate on a single object, called `rollback_to_stable_one`.
 The API requires a URI is